 - Use a Google Cloud global HTTP(S) load balancer to support high availability and scaling for your internet-facing services.

-- Integrate Google Cloud Armor with the HTTP(S) load balancer to provide DDoS protection and the ability to blacklist and whitelist IP addresses at the network edge.
+- Integrate Google Cloud Armor with the HTTP(S) load balancer to provide DDoS protection and control access to known trusted or untrusted IP addresses at the network edge.

 - Control access to apps by using Identity-Aware Proxy (IAP) to verify user identity and the context of the request to determine if a user should be granted access.